Shop Your Sign With Our March 2020 Horoscope

 "Slow and steady helps you drop the bonds of old trauma and its limits this month, Virgo.
 It may not look perfect, but then healing never does.
 Get your best asymmetrical dress on and flaunt the imperfect splendor as proof of your beauty, just the way you are."

 "Patience and trust go a long way this month, my balanced one.
 You've had challenges, changes and even some loss.
 But new life arrives this spring.
-Invest in a gold sun pendant necklace that beautifully shows you that day always follows night, and yours is about to dawn.
+Invest in a gold sun pendant necklace that beautifully shows you day always follows night, and yours is about to dawn.
 Touch it when the shadows crowd in and trust the light will follow."

 "You are such calm, deep water this month for those who fear the changes around them.
 It's your gift, and you deserve to have something soothing for you too.
 Invest in a water fountain that soothes your soul when you hear it splash.
 It is proof that water can wear down all resistance eventually.
 Any opposition in life disappears over time with love and patience."

 "Bold is your nature and the world adores you for it.
 However they may need it in smaller doses this month.
 Put on your best boots and be ready to ride in to the rescue where your heart calls.
-Do wait for their invitation to help or you'll be resented more than rewarded and who wants that."
+Do wait for their invitation to help or you'll be resented more than rewarded, and who wants that?"

 "You have been learning to harness the power in you like a spiritual ninja, brave Capricorn.
 So put on the strappy shoes to go with wisely handled limits and admire how good you look.
 Not all restraint is bad, in fact on the right shoe it's downright stunning.
 Wear yours proudly and remember how far you've come in spite of limitations."

-"Oh you've got such a good month ahead, and still patience is required.
+"Oh, you've got such a good month ahead, and still patience is required.
 Put on a soft silky gown to remind you to flow into things rather than race ahead.
 You can be bold with the color choice and restrained in your actions.
 That combination serves you so well and looks good in the winner's circle too."

 While we're looking at the stars, shop galaxy-themed stuff that's out of this world.